JessicaKMcIntosh/VolunteerForSurvival/README.md

 It’s been five years since the aliens invaded earth.
 We got an early warning of their approach so we were prepared.
 Shelters were built to house people during the conflict.
 Unfortunately, due to hubris, the world governments expected to defeat the aliens quickly.
 As a result the shelters were only intended to last for a decade.
 Thanks to overcrowding, the supplies have nearly run out.
 For the past year volunteers have been sent out to collect supplies.
 You are only the latest.

+VTS is a survival horror text adventure game.
+You are tasked with finding supplies to keep the shelter going.

+Can you survive the alien wasteland and make it back to the shelter?

 ## Playing Volunteer For Survival

 Playing VTS Online: